Chōyō

 €440.00

-A chrysanthemum folded in silk —
+a phoenix in rusted silk —

 Chōyō takes her name from the ancient Japanese festival of longevity and autumn blossoms.
 Her body is wrapped in chrysanthemum gold — cut from an antique obi, embroidered with trees, florals, and a phoenix or peacock poised in motion.
 The delicate teardrop opening at her back recalls the shape of a falling petal, or a whispered blessing.